computernewb/collab-vm-1.2-webapp/README.md

 The CollabVM Web App is the viewer for the CollabVM Server, currently in beta

 ## Building
-Make sure you filled out common.js, then:
+Edit Config.ts to your needs, then:
 1. `npm i`
 2. `npm run build`